 “Early Termination (and Modification) of Trusts” – Webinar sponsored by Lorman Education Service and presented by Stacey Nakasian in August 2017.
 See full program details here.

-“Protecting Trade Secrets” by Stacey Nakasian in Providence Business News (February 2017).
-Successful businesses secure patents for their inventions, trademarks for their brand designations and copyrights for their original works, but they sometimes overlook a fourth category of intellectual property: trade secrets See PDF of full article here.
+“Protecting Trade Secrets“ by Stacey Nakasian in Providence Business News (February 2017).
+Successful businesses secure patents for their inventions, trademarks for their brand designations and copyrights for their original works, but they sometimes overlook a fourth category of intellectual property: trade secrets .

-“Internet advertising isn’t sufficient for personal jurisdiction” was the title of a January 2017 Rhode Island Lawyers Weekly article with comments from Stacey Nakasian about how the D&S team succeeded in getting a lawsuit transferred to a client’s home jurisdiction.
-See more here.
+“Internet advertising isn’t sufficient for personal jurisdiction” was the title of a January 2017 Rhode Island Lawyers Weekly article where Stacey Nakasian commented on how the D&S team succeeded in getting a lawsuit transferred to a client’s home jurisdiction.

-“Non-Competes in a High-Tech World” – Legal Tech Seminar Series in conjunction with Tech Collective on in 2014.
-See presentation here.
+“Non-Competes in a High-Tech World” – Legal Tech Seminar Series with Tech Collective.

 “Cutting Edge Topics in IP Law” – Rhode Island Bar Association Annual Meeting.
 2014.